na-Itms/0ad-gdd/book/gameplay/main/vision.md

 Competition can occur on two basic levels: Player vs. Player and Player vs. Computer.
-The Player vs. Player aspect will make it very important for the game to have a set of identities (civilisations) that are both balanced and unique.
+The Player vs. Player aspect will make it very important for the game to have a set of identities (civilizations) that are both balanced and unique.
 This will provide a multiplayer experience.
 Player vs. Computer will require us to have a deep and strategic understanding of our own game in order to provide a sufficient level of difficulty for